CamReasoner: Reinforcing Camera Movement Understanding via Structured Spatial Reasoning: Introduction

 To bridge this gap, we introduce \textbf{CamReasoner}, a framework that reformulates camera movement understanding as a structured ego-motion inference task.
 Central to our approach is the Observation-Thinking-Answer (O-T-A) paradigm, which we implement through a sequential training pipeline of Supervised Fine-Tuning (SFT) and Reinforcement Learning (RL).
 To support this process, we constructed a Large-scale Inference Trajectory Suite comprising 18k SFT and 38k RL samples.
-While the SFT data transforms static labels into explainable reasoning chains to instill cinematic logic, the RL samples enforce logical alignment to ground final verdicts in 3D spatio-temporal physics.
-By explicitly tracing trajectories and analyzing view frustums, our model establishes a rigorous logical premise before delivering a verdict, effectively eliminating contextual guesswork.
-As the first to apply Reinforcement Learning for logical alignment in this domain, CamReasoner-7B achieves state-of-the-art results, reaching 78.4\% in binary classification and 74.5\% in VQA.
-Notably, it excels in challenging Confusable Motion scenarios (60.7\%) by distinguishing physical movements like truck versus pan through geometric reasoning.
+While the SFT data transforms static labels into explainable reasoning chains to instill cinematic logic, the RL samples enforce logical alignment to ensure final verdicts are grounded in structured visual reasoning.
+By articulating detailed visual observations and reasoning about motion patterns, our model establishes a rigorous logical premise before delivering a verdict, substantially reducing reliance on contextual guesswork.
+To the best of our knowledge, we are the first to apply Reinforcement Learning for logical alignment in camera movement understanding.
+CamReasoner-7B achieves the best results among all compared methods, reaching 78.4\% in binary classification and 74.5\% in VQA.
+Notably, it excels in challenging Confusable Motion scenarios (60.7\%) through structured spatial reasoning.
 By integrating structural motion priors, CamReasoner provides a scalable path for MLLMs to achieve precise cinematic control and physically-consistent world modeling.

 Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Structured Reasoning Paradigm:} We propose the Observation-Thinking-Answer (O-T-A) paradigm, reformulating camera movement understanding from black-box classification into a structured ego-motion inference task that decouples camera trajectories from dynamic scenes.